Here's how the crypto market performed on Saturday

 Today's top 5 gainers

-A stablecoin is a cryptocurrency that has very low volatility.
-Its value is correlated to a real-world asset such as fiat currency or gold.
-Talking about some of the popular tokens, Tether, USD Coin, and Binance USD are trading at $1 (flat), $0.99 (down 0.01%), and $1.000733 (up 0.03%), respectively.
+A stablecoin is a cryptocurrency with extremely low volatility.
+Its value is linked to a physical asset such as fiat currency or gold.
+Talking about some of the prominent tokens, Tether, USD Coin, and Binance USD are trading at $1 (up 0.01%), $1 (flat), and $1.002091 (up 0.11%), respectively.

 Top 5 losers of the day